-Club equipment or equipment belonging to the University must not be loaned to third parties who are not members of the SU club.
-A Club member must not borrow equipment for use by third parties even if the Club member is present or in the group using the equipment.
+Club/Society equipment or equipment belonging to the University must not be loaned to third parties who are not members of the SU club.
+A club/society member must not borrow equipment for use by third parties even if the club/society member is present or in the group using the equipment.